Pistonight/botw-save-state/README.md

 ### Linking BOTW
 Follow these steps to statically link a botw symbol
+- Include the symbol in the project
+  - If the symbol is in decomp project, copy over the headers to `lib/botw`
-- Declare the symbol (data or function) in `ksys/Ksys.hpp`.
+  - Otherwise, declare the symbol (data or function) in `mem/KingPtr.hpp`.
 Put the address in a comment
 - Use the symbol as normal (i.e. call the function or access the data)
 - Build with `just build`
 - Find the mangled symbol with `just find-symbol <symbol>`
+  - `<symbol>` is a search string that will be used to `grep` the symbol table
-- Copy the mangled symbol and put it in a comment in `ksys/Ksys.hpp`
+- If the symbol is not in decomp project, copy the mangled symbol and put in in a comment in `mem/KingPtr.hpp`
 - Add the symbol `just add-symbol <symbol> <address>`
 - Verify that `just find-symbol <symbol>` cannot find the symbol